 Have a fun, lighthearted subject?
 Consider using fonts that complement the mood with a whimsical or casual flair.
 Script or handwriting fonts are great examples of fonts you can use for conveying a more relaxed mood.

-For one example of coordinating font personality with subject matter, take a look at this recent gamified grocery-themed drag & drop download.
-I used a casual but easy-to-read handwriting font, Patrick Hand, as body text and combined it with a more stylized scripted font, Pacifico, for headings.
+For one example of coordinating font personality with the subject matter, take a look at this gamified grocery-themed drag & drop download.
+It uses an easy-to-read handwriting font, Patrick Hand, as body text and combines it with a more stylized scripted font, Pacifico, for headings.

-I found that these two fonts not only complemented my grocery store theme by referencing the trend of grocery store chalkboard art, but they also scaled well and were pretty easy to read.
+These two fonts not only complement the grocery store theme by referencing the trend of grocery store chalkboard art, but they also scale well and are pretty easy to read.

 This brings up an important caveat when choosing typefaces: readability always trumps style.
 The initial typeface I chose for my body text was a little more elaborate and less readable than I wanted, so I ended up replacing it with Patrick Hand.
 If the typeface you’ve fallen in love with just doesn’t scale or is too hard to read, you may be better off using a less stylized font, or reserving that more stylized choice for accent text.